Hobart Alter: Surfing and skateboarding business

+In 1958 Alter and Gordon "Grubby" Clark began experiments making surfboards out of foam and fiberglass.
+The new boards were lighter, faster, and more responsive than wooden ones.
+Several famous surfers surfed for the Hobie Team, including Joey Cabell, Phil Edwards, Corky Carroll, Gary Propper, Mickey Munoz, Joyce Hoffman and Yancy Spencer.
 Alter began making skateboards in 1962 and by 1964 he teamed up with the Vita Pakt juice company to create Hobie Skateboards.
 Alter went on to sponsor the Hobie Super Surfer skateboard team.

 Alter hired other board-builders, including Phil Edwards and Reynolds Yater.
 With the introduction of foam-and-fiberglass technology, Alter brought Joe Quigg (surfer) over from Hawaii to help keep up with demand.
 Then came the high-volume production shapers like Ralph Parker and Terry Martin, guys who have shaped hundreds of thousands of surfboards over the years.
 Other Hobie shapers included Dewey Weber, Mickey Munoz, Corky Carroll, Don Hansen.
 Bruce Jones and the Patterson brothers.

 After experimenting with foam for a couple of years, Alter made a breakthrough in 1958, finally achieving the right skin hardness for shapeability with the right core density for strength.
 He decided to set up a separate foam-blowing operation in nearby Laguna Canyon and recruited one of his glassers, Gordon "Grubby" Clark, to make polyurethane surfboard blanks.
 Almost immediately, the film Gidget was released, and surfing (and the demand for surfboards) boomed.
 "If that movie had come out in the balsa era," said Alter, "no one could have supplied them."